dongmin0877/TIL/c/for-statement.md

 }
 ```

 The for statement is a loop, a generalization of the `while`.
-For statement more clear than while loop.
-The first part, the initialization. `fahr = 0`.
-The second part is the test or condition that controls the loop. `fahr <= 300`.
+For statement more compact than while loop.
+The first part, `fahr = 0`, the initialization.
+The second part, `fahr <= 300`, is a condition that controls the loop.
 This condition is evaluated.
-Then last one `fahr = fahr + 20` is increment step.
-The loop is terminated if the condition has become false.
+Then, `fahr = fahr + 20` is increment step.
+The loop is terminated when the condition has become false.